SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

-Especially for website operators who rely on high-quality content for traffic generation in order to achieve ranking success quickly, the TF*IDF function in the SEO tool is almost indispensable for professional content analysis.
+Especially for website operators who rely on high-quality content for traffic generation to achieve ranking success quickly, the TF*IDF function in the SEO tool is almost indispensable for professional content analysis.

 As already indicated, the readability of texts, i.e. their quality and topic relevance, plays an increasingly important role in the Google algorithm.
-Through a readability analysis, the readability of a text is formally determined, i.e. calculated by means of a mathematical procedure (Flesch-Reading-Ease formula).
+Through a readability analysis, the readability of a text is formally determined, i.e. calculated through a mathematical procedure (Flesch-Reading-Ease formula).

 A numerical value is calculated that reflects the readability of the text.
 The higher the value, the easier the text is to understand.
 If the SEO tool has a readability analysis, you can use the calculated value for your texts to determine whether they are written in a readable way.
 A plus for your readers as well as for the Google ranking.